-Foot drop treatment depend primarily on the cause of the condition and the extent of the disability.
+Foot drop treatment depends primarily on the cause of the condition and the extent of the disability.
 Treating a herniated disc, for example, may eliminate foot drop.
 But spinal surgery may not solve the problem for people with MS.

-Electrical stimulation of the peroneal muscle while walking can also help reduce the symptoms of foot drop.
+Electrical stimulation while walking can also help reduce the symptoms of foot drop.
 This treatment is also known as functional electrical stimulation (FES).
 Small devices worn near the knee respond to the movement of the leg and send mild electrical stimuli to the muscle to help it move properly.

-Physical therapy can also help.
+Physical therapy may also help.
 A variety of exercises can strengthen the leg muscles and improve flexibility.
-Working with a physical therapist with a knowledge of MS and foot drop can be especially helpful.
+Working with a physical therapist who has a knowledge of MS and foot drop can be especially helpful.